densalzmann/hiwi-test/README.md

 * [ ] The service should be containerized

 Question to be answered:
-* What an object can be expected to move in the map?
+* What an object can be expected moving on the map?

 ## Installation